OpenFest 2024

 Open Research @ Sheffield Day 1 - talks and presentations at the University of Sheffield

-Our two Open Research @ Sheffield days will bring together researchers and research-related staff from the universities of Sheffield and Sheffield Hallam to explore current practice, share ideas, and build connections.
+Our two Open Research @ Sheffield days brought together researchers and research-related staff from the universities of Sheffield and Sheffield Hallam to explore current practice, share ideas, and build connections.

-This event includes a series of talks and presentations that explore current practice and/or areas of development or potential in open research, from sharing the outputs of practice-based research to developing training around reproducible research software.
-We'll showcase the successful projects from the recent Unleash Your Data & Software funding competition, as well as exploring the new TUoS Research Culture Strategy & Action Plan.
-The event will culminate in the launch of the University of Sheffield's new Office for Open Research and Scholarship.
+This event included a series of talks and presentations that explored current practice and/or areas of development or potential in open research, from sharing the outputs of practice-based research to developing training around reproducible research software.
+We also showcased some of the successful projects from the recent Unleash Your Data & Software funding competition, as well as exploring the new TUoS Research Culture Strategy & Action Plan.
+The event culminated in the launch of the University of Sheffield's new Office for Open Research and Scholarship.

 View the full programme here.